-Swissnuclear provides subsidies for research on topics relevant to nuclear power.
-Well-known institutions receive financial support via research projects.
-With these efforts, Swissnuclear pursues the following goals:
+Swissnuclear provides funding for research on topics relevant to nuclear power.
+Funding is given to research projects carried out by recognized institutions.
+Swissnuclear pursues the following objectives with this funding:

-We promote up-and-coming talent for research, industry and government in the nuclear power sector by getting students and trainees involved in research projects.
+We nurture the next generation workforce for research, industry and government in the nuclear power sector by getting students and trainees involved in research projects.

-- Contribution to the secure, long-term and economical operation of nuclear power plants
+- Contribute to the safe, long-term and economic operation of nuclear power plants

-We increase expertise on power plant operation through applied research on the security, long-term operation and efficiency of the plants.
+We increase expertise about power plant operation through applied research on the safety, long-term operation, and efficiency of the plants.

-We support research projects that help society, politicians and policy-makers to understand and accept nuclear power, because it is deemed highly controversial.
+We support research projects that help society, politicians and policymakers understand and accept nuclear power, because it is deemed controversial.

-The subsidy funded by swissnuclear contributes much to the sustainable operation of existing plants.
-It also aids in the early discovery of new technologies and in efforts to safeguard the future.
+The funding provided by swissnuclear therefore contributes greatly to the sustainable operation of existing plants.
+In addition, it aids in the early discovery of new technologies and in efforts to safeguard the future.

-A central concern of electricity companies and nuclear power plants is to attract up-and-coming talent as skilled workers for the Swiss nuclear power industry.
-Swissnuclear therefore coordinates and promotes the education and training of qualified technical personnel on behalf of its member companies:
+A central concern of the electricity companies and nuclear power plants is to be able to recruit new skilled workers for the Swiss nuclear power industry.
+Swissnuclear therefore coordinates and promotes the training of qualified technical personnel on behalf of its member companies.